 What is L-Tyrosine?

-Tyrosine is one of the many naturally-occurring, nonessential amino acids that can be derived from the essential amino acid phenylalanine, which is found in protein-rich foods.
-Think of your typical meats, cheeses, and vegetables high in protein like kale and spinach.
+L-tyrosine is an amino acid that is a precursor to dopamine production.
+2 Tyrosine is one of the many naturally-occurring, nonessential amino acids that can be derived from the essential amino acid phenylalanine, which is found in protein-rich foods.
+High tyrosine foods include meats, cheeses, and vegetables high in protein like kale and spinach.

 L-Tyrosine and genetics

-Thus far, one of the best-cited benefits to tyrosine is its ability to prevent a decline in cognitive performance, and the impact does seem to be affected by genetics.
+One of the best-cited benefits to supplementing with L-tyrosine is its ability to prevent a decline in cognitive performance, and the impact does seem to be affected by genetics.

 COMT and cognition

 The next obvious gene of interest when discussing L-tyrosine is COMT.
 In a similar way to DDR2, COMT has been shown to regulate the levels of dopamine in the brain with the G472A (rs4680 ‘G’ is risk for cognition) and C186T (rs4633 ‘C’ is risk for cognition) SNPs being associated with impaired cognitive performance.4 It is therefore interesting that the association between COMT genotype and l-tyrosine hasn’t been investigated, especially as each SNP variant is relatively common.
 Researchers have hypothesized an effect, but no studies have been performed or reported.5